satya19977/Badminton-Court-Reservation/How did i implement Security for my cluster.md

 In AWS EKS there are two ways to access our API Endpoints
 1. Public Access Endpoint - In this API access is open to public

-2. Private Access Endpoint - WE can lock down access to specific VPC or further restrict it with specifi CIDR Blocks
+2. Private Access Endpoint - We can lock down access to specific VPC or further restrict it with specifi CIDR Blocks

+### 2. Control access using RBAC
-### 1. Give admin access to other users
+#### 2.1.
+Give admin access to other users
 ![Screenshot (1483)](https://github.com/satya19977/Event-Management-System-Using-Kubernetes/assets/108000447/f9f1f94c-04a9-473a-9c69-fb871f516296)

 #### We see that the user1 has no permission to access the cluster